milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 }
 ```

-In this current implementation, we expect IDiscount object to be passed to the Article class through constructor
-and problem arises when we don't want to give discounts on the specific Article.
-Only option we have now is
-to pass null and that will signal that no discount should be applied.
+In this current implementation, we expect IDiscount object to be passed to the Article class through constructor and problem arises when we don't want to give discounts on the specific Article.
+Only option we have now is to pass null and that will signal that no discount should be applied.
 We use null to pass information.
-This is bad as our intentions are not clear and one who wrote this code only knows this little secret.
+This is bad practise as our intentions are not clear and chances are that only person who wrote this code knows this secret.
 This effect maintainability and readability of the code.
 Here is the example of the client code: